islomar/quick-tdd-intro-ts/README.md

 * Write the minimum implementation, the fastest one to make it green.
 * Run the test to see it pass.
 * See if you want to refactor a bit.
 * Go for the next test and keep going.
 If you enable a test, run it, and it's green, that could mean that you wrote too much code for the previous test.
+On the other hand, it could be that your implementation is enough but slightly different - maybe it's all right.
-Go back one step, delete code, and try a simpler implementation.
+* Take a moment to think if you wrote more code than strictly necessary.
+If so, go back one step, delete code, and try a simpler implementation.
 Each new test should turn red, not green, until you explicitly write enough code to make it green.
+* If you find that a test is redundant, delete it.
+* If you need to add more tests, add them, following the TDD cycle:
+* Given that the implementation is minimal to make each test pass, you may encounter that the production code is not complete, even if all tests are passing.
+If the code is missing a more general case, please add more tests to reveal the defect or the incompletion and make it pass, following the TDD flow.
+Notice that, rather than adding new tests, you may want to change an existing test with the exact case that is missing.
+The name of the tests will tell you whether you need more tests or whether you may change existing tests.
 * You may commit your changes after each green test to track your progress.

 ## Bonus